Periods of tropical Calabi--Yau hypersurfaces: Introduction

 The organization of this paper is as follows: In \pref{sc:integral}, we recall the definitions of integral affine manifolds with singularities and their radiance obstructions.
 In \pref{sc:construction}, we review the construction in \cite[Section 3]{MR2198802} of integral affine spheres with singularities in the case of Calabi--Yau hypersurfaces.
 In \pref{sc:proof1}, we give a proof of \pref{th:1}.
 In \pref{sc:ku}, we recall the definition of polarized logarithmic Hodge structures on the standard log point, and review how a variation of polarized Hodge structure on a punctured disk is extended to a LVPH on the whole disk.
 In \pref{sc:mirror}, we briefly recall the definitions of residual B-model/ambient A-model Hodge structure, and the mirror symmetry between them.
 In \pref{sc:periods}, we discuss the relation between tropical periods and logarithmic Hodge theory. \pref{th:2} is proved in this section.

 {\it Acknowledgment: } I am most grateful to my advisor Kazushi Ueda for his encouragement and helpful advice.
 Some parts of this work were done during my visits to Yale University and University of Cambridge.
 I thank Sam Payne for his encouragement on this project, valuable comments on an earlier draft of this paper, and the financial support for the visit.
 I am also grateful to Mark Gross for helpful discussions and communications.
 I learned the results of \cite{HZ02} and \cite{MR2187503}, and the base change theorem \cite[Theorem 4.2]{MR2669728}, \cite[Theorem 1.10]{FFR19} from him.
 The visit to University of Cambridge was supported by JSPS Overseas Challenge Program for Young Researchers.
 I also stayed at University of Geneva and attended the exchange student program ``Master Class in Geometry, Topology and Physics" by NCCR SwissMAP in the academic year 2016/2017.
 During the stay, I learned a lot about tropical geometry from Grigory Mikhalkin.
 I thank him for helpful discussions and sharing his insights and intuitions.
 I also thank Helge Ruddat for explaining the results of \cite{RS19} and \cite{Rud20}, and many beneficial comments on the draft of this paper. \pref{rm:unimodular}, \pref{rm:res} and \pref{rm:rs19} are based on his comments.
 I am also grateful to Yat-Hin Suen for helpful discussions about Gross--Siebert program.
+I also thank the anonymous referee for pointing out some mistakes on an earlier draft of this paper and giving many comments which helped me to improve this paper.
 This work was supported by IBS-R003-D1, Grant-in-Aid for JSPS Research Fellow (18J11281), and the Program for Leading Graduate Schools, MEXT, Japan. \\